oxidecomputer/pmbus/README.md

 pmbus: A crate for PMBus manipulation

-This is a no_std crate that expresses the PMBus protocol, as described in the PMBus 1.3 specifcation.
+This is a no_std crate that expresses the PMBus protocol, as described in the PMBus 1.3 specification.
 This crate is intended to be generic with respect to implementation and usable by software that will directly communicate with PMBus devices via SMBus/I2C as well as by software that merely wishes to make sense of the PMBus protocol (e.g., debuggers or